dnarah4459/prac3/README.md

 # prac3
 This practice is done by myself
-I am on the second step
+I am on the second
+I am in visual stuido